qWojtpl/AchievementsEngine/README.md

 `name` - Achievement name<br>
 `description` - Achievement description<br>
 `item` - GUI item (default is bedrock)<br>
-`showProgress` - If true shows the progress in GUI and when someone will progress in achievement plugin will send chat message<br>
+`showProgress` - If true shows the progress in GUI and e<br>
+`announceProgress` - If true announce when player will progress in achievement by sending chat message to him<br>
 `events` - List of events required to complete this achievement (syntax: {EVENT} {HOW_MANY_TIMES} {BLOCK/ENTITY/ITEM/TEXT} [named] [TEXT]), eg.<br>

 ```yml